 Anagarika / Candidate ~ The Postulancy Stage

-After staying for some time as a pre-postulant (normally 2 weeks to 2 or 3 months), if both the aspirant and the teacher as well as the monastic community, feel amiable about going ahead, the aspirant may request ordination as an anagarika.
-Anāgārika means homeless one due to their having left home life, sought refuge and being accepted as postulants in the monastery.
+After staying for some time as a pre-postulant (normally 2 weeks to 2 or 3 months), if the aspirant, the teacher, and the monastic community feel amiable about going ahead, the aspirant may request ordination as an anagarika.
+Anāgārika means "homeless one," due to their having left home life, sought refuge and being accepted as postulants in the monastery.
 In English we call anagarikas at this stage "postulants, aspirants" or "candidates."
 Anāgārikā (with a long "a" at the end) is the female form, anāgārika the male form.
 The anagarika has a shaven head, wears white robes and keeps the 8 precepts.
 The anagarika period is normally around a year, but sometimes can be as little as six months, or as long as several years, depending on individual circumstances.

 As a postulant, one is still officially a lay person, and as such still able to use money, hold property and finances and support oneself.
 Although normally lodging and food are shared by the monastic community with anagarikas at a monastery, special health care needs, travel (not related to the training) or other such expenses, are still covered by the anagarika herself.